Pear Crunch Pie

 - 1/4 teaspoon ground cinnamon

-- 1/2 cup plus 1 tablespoon cold butter or margarine, divided
+- 1/2 cup plus 1 tablespoon cold butter, divided

 - 1/2 cup chopped pecans

 - 2 cans (15-1/4 ounces each) pear halves in syrup